Softsun2/dotfiles-nix-darwin/readme.md

 ## Philosophy

-I spend way too much time configuring unstable applications.
-I have little knowledge about the technologies I'm actually using...
+I spend too much time configuring unstable applications.
+I require more knowledge about the technologies I'm actually using.

 ### Software